yvind/omapmaker/README.md

-An application for generating orienteering maps (.omap file) from a lidar data.
+An application for generating orienteering maps (.omap file) from ground-classified lidar data.

 With a GUI with parameter tuning, area filtering and lidar conversion tools.
 The written files are automatically georefrenced.